 Agency Technical Review.
 ATR is performed by a qualified team from outside the home district that is not involved in the day-to-day production of the project/product.
 These teams will be comprised of certified USACE personnel.
 The ATR team lead will be from outside the home MSC.
 If significant life safety issues are involved in a study or project a safety assurance review shall be conducted during ATR.
-Currently, we do not anticipate the need for a Targeted ATR in any discipline but may decide that a Targeted ATR is necessary as the study progresses.
+Targeted ATRs of certain technical products may be conducted.